claviska/jquery-minicolors/readme.md

 - Removed many unnecessary features
 - Removed dependency on images and made the colour picker completely CSS

+This plugin works for IE8+, Chrome, Firefox, mobile, and should work for all other major browsers.

 Modified plugin is being used in [shinyjs](https://github.com/daattali/shinyjs/) - an R package for easily performing JavaScript operations in shiny applications.

+The [`index.html`](./index.html) page contains very basic examples of how to use this plugin.

 ## Live demo